-- (a) A candidate for the degree of LLB(Hons) shall comply with the requirements of LLB Regulation 1, and must be credited with LAWS 410, LAWS 420, and LAWS 430. - (b) A candidate for the LLB(Hons) degree must complete the requirements in LLB(Hons) Regulation 2(a) within two academic years of being invited to enter the Honours programme, or within three academic years of being invited to enter the Honours programme if concurrently enrolled for another degree, or within five academic years of being invited to enter the Honours programme if a part-time student. - (c) In special circumstances the Dean of Law may extend the period within which a candidate may remain eligible for the award of Honours.
+- (a) A candidate for the degree of LLB(Hons) shall comply with the requirements of LLB Regulation 1, and must be credited with LAWS 410, LAWS 420, and LAWS 430. - (b) A candidate for the LLB(Hons) degree must complete the requirements of LLB(Hons) Regulation 2(a) within: - i. two academic years of being invited to enter the Honours programme; or - ii. three academic years of being invited to enter the Honours programme if concurrently enrolled in the LLB degree and another degree and the invitation to enter the Honours programme is received at the end of the candidate's second year of enrolment in the LLB degree; or - iii. two academic years of being invited to enter the Honours programme if concurrently enrolled in the LLB degree and another degree and the invitation to enter the Honours programme is received at the end of the candidate's third year of enrolment in the LLB degree; or

+- iv. five academic years of being invited to enter the Honours programme if a part-time student. - (c) In special circumstances the Dean of Law may modify the period within which a candidate may remain enrolled in the degree of LLB(Hons).